iotaledger/iota.rs/docs/libraries/python/examples.md

   'treasury_transaction': None},
  'nonce': 6917529027641573188}
 ```
-* Feel free to check the given message using its `message_id` in [Tangle explorer](https://explorer.iota.org/chrysalis/message/8d4fa37be3c00691131c2c3e03e7b8b956c9118a2ce4be3a8597d51d82ed2de9)
+* Feel free to check the given message using its `message_id` via [Tangle explorer](https://explorer.iota.org/chrysalis/message/8d4fa37be3c00691131c2c3e03e7b8b956c9118a2ce4be3a8597d51d82ed2de9)
 * In comparison to an empty message sent in the previous chapter, the `payload` section looks more interesting
-* There are three payloads prepared (`transaction`, `milestone` and `indexation`) however only `indexation` payload is leveraged
+* There are three payloads prepared (`transaction`, `milestone` and `indexation`) however only `indexation` payload is leveraged this time
-* `index` was encoded to `list[bytes]` in hex (no hash algorithm) and the resulting string is additional way how to search for a set of indexed messages with the same index key via [Tangle explorer](https://explorer.iota.org/chrysalis/indexed/736f6d655f646174615f696e646578) or `Client.find_messages()` API
+* `index` was simply encoded to `list[bytes]` in hex (no hash algorithm) and the resulting string can be leveraged as an additional way how to search for a set of indexed messages with the same key index via [Tangle explorer](https://explorer.iota.org/chrysalis/indexed/736f6d655f646174615f696e646578) or `Client.find_messages()` API call
 * `data` contains an arbitrary data encoded in bytes
-* In comparison to IOTA 1.0, please note there is no IOTA address involved while sending pure data messages via network in case of IOTA 1.5.
-Such messages are referenced using `message_id` or `index` key
+* In comparison to IOTA 1.0, please note there is no IOTA address involved while sending data messages via network in case of IOTA 1.5.
+Such messages are referenced using `message_id` or key `index`
 * IOTA addresses are part of `UTXO` data structure that is sent using `SignedTransaction` payload explained below

 ### SignedTransaction
-`SignedTransaction` is a payload type that is used to send information regarding `UTXO` (Unspent Transaction Output).
+`SignedTransaction` is a payload type that is used to transfer value-based messages as `UTXO` (Unspent Transaction Output).

 As mentioned above, this core payload changes the ledger state as old `outputs` are being spent (replaced) and new `outputs` are being created: